Healthy Homes Assessment Hutt Central

 What We Do

-As building inspectors we take on all issues associated with specialist home inspects.
-We are there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we are experts in all issues that come with expert home Inspections.
+We’re there to make sure that you make the correct decision when purchasing your next property.

-We value your money We conduct detailed examinations to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the enjoyable aspects of purchasing or owning the house.
+We take your investment seriously We will conduct comprehensive inspections so you won’t get any unexpected or expensive expenses, which means you are able to relax and focus on the enjoyable aspects of owning or purchasing a home.

-We offer a wide range of solutions to make sure that you are fully aware of the state of any property that you might be looking to purchase or sell and also other services.
+We offer a wide range of solutions to ensure you are fully informed of the condition of any property you may be considering buying or selling in addition to other services.

-With our systematic approach to your property inspection and the latest software technology that incorporates digital images into the report, you can actually see any issues found.
-Because of our detailed report, it is not surprising that we get so many clients recommending our services to their family and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into your Report, you can actually see any issues that may be discovered.
+Through our comprehensive report, it is no wonder we have so many clients who recommend our service to family and acquaintances.

 Get in Touch - Get Peace of Mind